 Crude Nation: How Oil Riches Ruined Venezuela

 Crude Nation has been recommended by The New York Times, the Financial Times and The Guardian newspapers, as a must read.
 It has been praised by CNN’s Fareed Zakaria, Ian Bremmer, and Moises Naim, and was cited in the show Last Week Tonight with John Oliver.
 Crude Nation was awarded the Christopher J. Welles Memorial Prize by the Columbia Journalism School.
-Spain’s Grupo Planeta translated published the book under the title Cuando Se Jodió Venezuela.
+Spain’s Grupo Planeta published the Spanish version of book under the title Cuando Se Jodió Venezuela.
 Buy Crude Nation here.